Politics Feb 26 WATCH: Vance touts Trump economic agenda at Wisconsin machining facility By Associated Press

-Nation Dec 15 Trial begins for Wisconsin judge charged with helping man evade immigration agents By Todd Richmond, Associated Press
+Nation Dec 15 Trial begins for Wisconsin judge charged with helping man evade immigration agents According to the FBI, Judge Dugan led Eduardo Flores-Ruiz out of her courtroom through a rear door when she learned immigration authorities were in the courthouse looking to arrest him.
+By Todd Richmond, Associated Press

 Politics Dec 15 Former Trump aides appear in Wisconsin court over 2020 fake elector scheme charges The Wisconsin case was filed a year ago, but it has been tied up as the Trump aides have fought, unsuccessfully so far, to have the charges dismissed.
 By Scott Bauer, Associated Press

-Nation Aug 10 Flooding shuts down Wisconsin State Fair as severe storms knock out power and close roads Flash flooding canceled the final day of the Wisconsin State Fair on Sunday as continued heavy rainfall in half a dozen Midwest states forced motorists to abandon their vehicles, cut power to thousands of households and closed busy roadways.
-By Associated Press
+Aug 10 Flooding shuts down Wisconsin State Fair as severe storms knock out power and close roads By Associated Press Flash flooding canceled the final day of the Wisconsin State Fair on Sunday as continued heavy rainfall in half a dozen Midwest states forced motorists to abandon their vehicles, cut power to thousands of households and closed busy roadways.
+Continue reading

 Jul 24 Wisconsin Democratic Gov. Tony Evers won't seek third term next year By Scott Bauer, Associated Press Evers' tenure as governor has been marked by his often contentious relationship with the Legislature, which Republicans have controlled since 2011.
 Continue reading